 Once you’ve created your account, choose some fonts!
-When you find a font you want to use, click “Use Fonts” on the font card or on the font detail page.
+When you find a font you want to use, click “Use Fonts” on the font card or on the family page.
 Select the Web tab in the window that opens, and then “create a new kit”.

 A kit lets you configure the fonts that Typekit will apply to your website.
 Give the kit a name, and enter the domain for your blog.

 Next, you’ll be given the embed code for your kit.
 Select and copy the embed code.
 We’ll add it to your WordPress theme in a minute.

 Next, assign selectors to each font.
 Selectors are used to declare which elements of your blog each font applies to.

 Once you’ve added the selectors you want, click "publish."